spz1st/spz1st.github.io/_posts/2016-08-18-continuous-integration.md

 ### CGI Scripts on a Web Server

-   * Script to receive notice from GitHub and trigger the build on Jenkins:
+   * Script to receive notice from [GitHub](http://github.com) and trigger the build on [Jenkins](https://jenkins.io/):
 [jenkins](/data/ci/jenkins)
-   * Script to receive notifications from the Jenkins server and send notifications (Slack/Email):
+   * Script to receive notifications from the [Jenkins](https://jenkins.io/) server and send notifications (Slack/Email):
 [jenkinsjobs](/data/ci/jenkinsjobs)

+### Acknowledgement

+I'd like to thank Jeremy Leipzig and LeMar Davidson for their invaluable help and input with the implemenation of the CI system.

+The blog was written
+with help from Jekyll Bootstrap and Bootstrap.

+&copy; 2016 Shiping Zhang